AlbatrossAutomated/blue_collar_gdax/README.md

 ***
+The GDAX exchange name was changed to Coinbase Pro.
+This trader runs against the Coinbase Pro exchange API.

+### UPDATE 7/1/2019
+I'm still running this trader after all so I'll keep pushing updates to this repo as long as it makes sense to do so.
+The recent change in Coinbase Pro's fee structure, plus the varying tick sizes (e.g. only whole units of XLM can be traded), broke 'Base Currency Stashing'.
+Thus the feature has been removed.
+It's too bad, but I'll be thinking on it to see if there's another way to go about it given the exchange rules.

 ### UPDATE 12/1/2018
 I likely won't push any more updates to this repo as I've been developing and operating mostly with [Tumbleweed GDAX](https://github.com/AlbatrossAutomated/tumbleweed_gdax).